newsnowlabs/dockside/docs/README.md

 - [Docker-in-Dockside devtainers](extensions/runtimes/sysbox.md#sysbox-docker-in-dockside-devtainers) -- support for running devtainers using the sysbox runtime
 - [Self-contained Docker-in-Dockside](extensions/runtimes/sysbox.md#self-contained-docker-in-dockside) -- support for running Dockside using the sysbox runtime
 - [Backups](extensions/backups.md) -- strategies for backing up devtainers
+- [Integrated SSH server support](extensions/ssh.md#integrated-ssh-server-support) -- allows one-click SSH into any devtainer and auto-generated provision of `~/.ssh/authorized_keys` files
+- [Local ssh-agent support](extensions/ssh.md#local-ssh-agent-support) -- to allow use of `git` functionality of the Theia IDE (like `Git: Push` and `Git: Pull`) or other `SSH`-based commands accessible within the Theia IDE UI or terminal

 ## Case-study: Dockside in production at NewsNow